 The PMDB holds information for up to 3 years by default.
-If you want to backup this information, you should enable the Redo log archiving, and create a backup using RMAN or the Precise backup utility.
+If you want to back up this information, you should enable the Redo log archiving, and create a backup using RMAN.
 For more information, refer to the official Oracle Backup and Recovery documentation.